 - 8.5 Employees should normally raise concerns in the first instance with their Line Manager.
-Alternatively, dependent upon the nature, seriousness and sensitivity of the issues involved and the person suspected of malpractice you could approach; - the Service Manager whom you feel would be the most appropriate - Internal Audit - the Joint Chief Executive Officer - the Monitoring Officer - The Joint Assistant Director of Human Resources and Payroll - The Joint Executive Director of Corporate Resources and 151 Officer - The Joint Executive Director of Transformation (responsible Officer for safeguarding) - 8.6 You may choose to contact a Prescribed Person.
+Alternatively, dependent upon the nature, seriousness and sensitivity of the issues involved and the person suspected of malpractice you could approach; - the Service Manager whom you feel would be the most appropriate - Internal Audit - the Joint Chief Executive Officer - the Monitoring Officer - The Joint Assistant Director of Human Resources and Payroll - The Joint Head of Service of Finance and Resources and Executive Director of Corporate Resources and 1s151 Officer - The Joint Strategic Director People Executive Director of Transformation (responsible Officer for safeguarding) - 8.6 You may choose to contact a Prescribed Person.
 Prescribed persons, as prescribed under the Public Interest Disclosure Act 1998, are independent bodies or individuals that can be approached by whistleblowers where an approach to their employers would not be appropriate.
 Prescribed persons, which usually have an authoritative relationship with the whistleblowers' organizations, can be regulatory or legislative bodies, central government departments, arm's length bodies or charities and include all Members of Parliament.
 You may also contact the "Public Concern at Work" helpline if you wish to remain anonymous.
-The telephone numberfor this service is: 020 7404 6609.
+The telephone number\for this service is: 020 7404 6609.